botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

  - It would be useful to have some plan at some point for rehosting all of the 192 services if they start to get out of hand
  - Assume a 1-1 correspondence between IP:PORT pairs and bots.
+ - r2d2 network activity is logged to stdout (in the future maybe a net.log file in a logs/ directory of the git tree root)

 ## Bwaadcast (a.k.a.
 192 technique)